China reports first human case of H10N3 bird flu

 There have been no significant numbers of human infections with bird flu since the H7N9 strain killed around 300 people during 2016-2017.

-Reporting by Hallie Gu and Dominique Patton, Additional reporting by Julie Steenhuysen in Chicago; Editing by Richard Pullin, Barbara Lewis and Steve Orlofsky
+Reporting by Hallie Gu and Dominique Patton; additional reporting by Julie Steenhuysen in Chicago and Stephanie Nebehay in Geneva; Editing by Steve Orlofsky and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.